u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/reporting/tax_returns.rst

 Tax Grids
 ---------

-Odoo generates tax reports based on the :guilabel:`Tax Grids` settings that are configured on your taxes.
+Thrive Bureau ERP generates tax reports based on the :guilabel:`Tax Grids` settings that are configured on your taxes.
 Therefore, it is crucial to make sure that all recorded transactions use the right taxes.
 You can see the :guilabel:`Tax Grids` by opening the :guilabel:`Journal Items` tab of any invoice and bill.

 .. image:: tax_returns/tax_return_grids.png
    :align: center
-   :alt: see which tax grids are used to record transactions in Odoo Accounting
+   :alt: see which tax grids are used to record transactions in Thrive Bureau ERP Accounting

 To configure your tax grids, go to :menuselection:`Accounting --> Configuration --> Taxes`, and open the tax you want to modify.
 There, you can edit your tax settings, along with the tax